seung-lab/fastmorph/README.md

 skimage expand_labels / 1 thread: 62.248 sec
 ```

-Test run on an M1 Macbook Pro with `ws.npy.ckl` a 512<sup>3</sup> volume with tens of thousands of components.
+Test run on an M1 Macbook Pro with `ws.npy.ckl` a 512<sup>3</sup> volume with tens of thousands of components for multilabel processing.

 ```
 erode / 1 thread: 2.380 sec